Vincent-Maladiere/nextra-blog/pages/contributing-scikit-learn/setup.md

 4. [Install mamba from forge](https://github.com/conda-forge/miniforge#mambaforge)

-    Mamba is a fast front-end from conda
+    Mamba is a fast front-end from conda.

-    Conda is useful because it links all dependencies to the same backend, whereas *pip* setup adhoc backends for each library
+    Conda is useful because it links all dependencies to the same backend, whereas *pip* setup adhoc backends for each library.

 5. Install mamba compilers